lexerdev/lexer-schemas/docs/md/schemas/email_subscribe.md

 | **Required**              | No                                                      |
 | **Additional properties** | [[Not allowed]](# "Additional Properties not allowed.") |
 | **Defined in**            | #/definitions/CustomerLink                              |

+**Description:** This type of link is deprecated.
+Please use one of the other specific link types instead.

 | Property                                   | Pattern | Type             | Deprecated | Definition                | Title/Description |
 | ------------------------------------------ | ------- | ---------------- | ---------- | ------------------------- | ----------------- |